ThinkUpLLC/ThinkUp/docs/source/troubleshoot/common/advanced/crawlerlog.rst

 Problem: the crawler log / SQL log are not being created
 --------------------------------------------------------

-At the moment, ThinkUp will not explicitly create the crawler log and sql log files.
+At the moment, ThinkUp will not explicitly create the crawler log and SQL log files.
 They need to be manually created by you.
 To do this, execute this command:

 ``$ touch path/to/log/file.log``